FennecLabsLtd/VRUtilityBelt/docs/addons/render_models.rst

             "parent": "valve.steam.bigpicture",
             "model": "models/example.obj",

-            // Keep your overlays square or the model scale goes weird.
+            // Don't mess with the following 3 unless you want your model to break aspect ratio.
+Models only scale on two axis, so expect strange results.
             "width": 1,
             "height": 1,

-            "meters": 1, // This will scale the size of the model as well.
+            "meters": 1,

             // These values are in meters, if the overlay is not absolute they are relative to the parent overlay "position": {